|

 SITE.

-The town also has a new call centre run by Vertex and weaving
+The town also has a new call centre run by Vertex but weaving mills Sekers, closed in 2005 and the silk mills were demolished in 2009.

 The Beacon